nasa-gibs/worldview/.github/PULL_REQUEST_TEMPLATE.md

 - [ ]
 - [ ]

+## Further comments

+If this is a relatively large or complex change, start a discussion by explaining why you chose the solution you did and what alternatives you considered, etc...

 ## Checklist

-_Please review the items below.
-If you're unsure about any of them, don't hesitate to ask.
-We're here to help!
-This is simply a reminder of what we are going to look for before merging your code._
+This is simply a reminder of what we are going to look for before merging your code.

 - I have read the [CONTRIBUTING](https://github.com/nasa-gibs/worldview/blob/master/.github/CONTRIBUTING.md) doc
 - I have added necessary documentation (if applicable)
 - I have added tests that prove my fix is effective or that my feature works (if applicable)
 - Any dependent changes have been merged and published in downstream modules (if applicable)

-## Further comments

-If this is a relatively large or complex change, start a discussion by explaining why you chose the solution you did and what alternatives you considered, etc...

 @nasa-gibs/worldview